Yaromir-Angudovich/Using-Machine-Learning-for-Climate-Modelling/README.md

 # Using-Machine-Learning-for-Climate-Modelling
-Using Machine Learning for Climate Modelling: Application of 2 Neural Networks to a Slow-Fast Chaotic Dynamical System as a 3 Case Study
+Application of 2 Neural Networks to a Slow-Fast Chaotic Dynamical System as a 3 Case Study